injeti-manohar/AZ-104/Module 4.md

 When you create an Azure subscription, an Azure AD domain is automatically created.
 This instance of the domain has an initial domain name in the form `domainname.onmicrosoft.com` like `ananayojha@gmail.com.onmicrosoft.com`

 ### custom domain
 If You own any domain name you can add that domain to add your active directory A custom domain name which simplifies the user sign-on experience.
 Like

+## DNS ZONE
+A DNS zone hosts the DNS records for a domain.
+So, to start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
+Each DNS record for your domain is then created inside this DNS zone.